kabanero-io/kabanero-command-line/README.md

 ### Synopsis

-A command line interface that can be used to manage the collections that the environment prosents, as well as on-board the people and clusters that will be used in the environment to build applications.
+A command line interface that can be used to manage the collections that the environment presents, as well as on-board the people and clusters that will be used in the environment to build applications.

 Complete documentation is available at https://kabanero.io